 here’s the thing…

-I’ve been struggling to write a short, snappy bio about myself that successfully, yet modestly, highlights all of my accomplishments while leaving the reader with a warm sense of knowledge regarding my persona.
+I’ve been struggling to write a short, snappy bio about myself that successfully, yet modestly, highlights all of my accomplishments while leaving the reader with a warm sense of knowing regarding my persona.

 I can’t promise you I’ll do an excellent job at selecting the most pertinent and interesting facts about my life, but I can guarantee you that everything you’re about to read is true—99.8 percent true.

-My first unpaid job was at the age of 16 as a radio DJ and TV presenter at the local news station.
-I worked there every day after school, on weekends, on Christmas and New Year’s Holidays—and loved every minute of it.
+My first job was at the age of 16 as a radio DJ and TV presenter at the local news station.
+I worked there every day after school, on weekends, on Christmas, and on New Year’s Eve.
+I loved every minute of it.

 I’ve also had Coco and Cora, Tutti and Frutti, my friendly parakeets, three turtles, one bunny, one fish—“This is a zoo, not a house,” my mother used to say— five guinea pigs, three dwarf hamsters, two dogs, and two cats.

-Around the age of four, I sat on a tiny chair surrounded by my fellow kindergarten pupils who listened to me recite The Little Match Girl, my favorite children’s story at the time.
-I derived great enjoyment from seeing their beady eyes focus on me while I narrated away.
-I did such a good job that the end of my story was met with a standing ovation.
+Around the age of four, surrounded by my fellow kindergarten pupils, I recited The Little Match Girl, my favorite children’s story at the time.
+I did such a good job that my story was met with a standing ovation.
+That was the beginning of my career as a storyteller.